-The BCRC’s mandate is to determine research and development priorities for the Canadian beef cattle industry and to administer national check-off funds allocated to research.
+The BCRC’s mandate is to determine research and development priorities for the Canadian beef cattle industry and to administer Canadian Beef Cattle Check-off funds allocated to research.

-As the only national beef cattle industry research agency, the BCRC plays an important role in identifying the industry’s research and development priorities and subsequently influencing public sector investment in beef cattle research.
+As the national beef cattle industry research agency, the BCRC plays an important role in identifying the industry’s research and development priorities and subsequently influencing public sector investment in beef, cattle and forage research.

-Nationally, the BCRC receives on average 18 cents of every National Check-off dollar.
+Nationally, the BCRC receives on average 18 cents of every Canadian Beef Cattle Check-Off dollar.
 The BCRC also leverages funding from Agriculture and Agri-Food Canada (AAFC) through the Beef Cattle Industry Science Cluster.

-As a leader in the development of a National Beef Research Strategy, the BCRC also facilitates and encourages collaboration and coordination among researchers, other funding agencies and industry in order to maximize the benefits obtained from all investments in beef cattle research.
+As a leader in the development of the Canadian Beef Research and Technology Transfer Strategy, the BCRC facilitates and encourages collaboration and coordination among researchers, other funding agencies and industry in order to maximize the benefits obtained from all investments in beef research.

 The BCRC operates as a division of the Canadian Cattlemen’s Association (CCA) and was established by the CCA in 2001.